connornishijima/connornishijima.github.io/_products/emotiscope.md

 With a show that’s reactive to notation, vibrato, tempo, and more, Emotiscope uses a powerful dual-core microcontroller to produce very unique and pleasant-to-look-at light shows which synchronize to your music without any perceptible latency.

 It features a magic black diffuser covering 128 of the world’s smallest addressable LEDs, which are being refreshed at 300-500 FPS.
-This combination produces a beautiful, analog appearance with a very high dynamic range and apparent spatial resolution.
+This combination produces a beautiful, analog appearance with a high dynamic range and apparent spatial resolution.

 <iframe class="youtube-video" src="https://www.youtube.com/embed/4Tvr3uwxelA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>